clivezhg/my-pract-prj/README.md

 Constraints
 -----------
-- Ajax data source is not supported.
+- AJAX data source is not supported.
 - It is a little slower than plain Select2, because there are extra operations to do.
 Anyway, according to my test (you can check "Example 3" in "example/example.html", click the "India -> north"), 1500 options is basically acceptable, which is enough in most of the real world cases.

 Copyright and license